rauleburro/resume/resume.md

 ## Profile

-Software engineer with +9 years on the market, working with frontend and mobile technologies, such as Flutter, React, and React Native, experience deployment productions apps on the AppStore, Google Play Store and cloud, +3 years of experience developing backend apps and deploying on the cloud utilizing digital-ocean, GCP, docker, docker-compose, and Kubernetes.
-Fast learner and autodidact, proactive, and proficient.

-For the past 5 years, I have specialized in Next.js, developing robust and scalable web applications.
-Known for effective collaboration within productive teams, delivering reliable solutions to complex problems, and fostering a comfortable work environment.
-Eager to continue advancing my career and enhancing my skill set.
+Senior software engineer with over 9 years of experience in web and mobile development, specializing in building scalable applications using React, React Native, Next.js, and Flutter.
+Proven track record leading full project cycles — from architecture definition to deployment — in both startup and enterprise environments.

+Strong backend knowledge with Django and Node.js, and skilled in deploying cloud-based infrastructures using GCP, Docker, and Kubernetes.
+Known for mentoring junior developers, documenting projects thoroughly, and delivering high-quality solutions aligned with business goals.

+Currently leading the mobile app development of a global loyalty platform for Hitachi, recognized for high autonomy, ownership, and problem-solving capabilities.

 ## Technologies